Federico2014/tron-docker/tools/stress_test/README.md

 `privateKey`: configure the private key used to sign the transactions;

-`toAddress`: configure the receiver address use to build the transactions;
+`toAddress`: configure the receiver address used to build the transactions;

 `trc10Id`: configure the TRC10 id used to build the `transferTrc10` transactions;